 Toga parties weren’t the only occasion where ancient Roman wine would be broadly consumed, indeed it formed part of daily nutrition, for feasting, for Roman medicine as well as at Roman religious ceremonies such as Roman sacrifices or Roman funerals.

 Consequently there was a rich variety of Roman wines to support the highly varied demand.
 More detail of such habits is included on a separate area about wine drinking in Roman society which also includes varieties of ancient Roman wine drinking cups, however we do take the opportunity to include some Roman recepies involving wine as well as remedies for the hang-overs the drink produced (indeed certain wines were well known to produce a hang-over at feasts, for example those from Pompeii).

-Against hangoversÖ."Fried prawns and African snails will revive the flagging drinker: for after wine lettuce floats in an acid stomach that prefers instead to be stimulated and freshened by sausage and ham, it in fact prefers something hot brought in from a greasy stall."
-(From Horace's Satires, Book 2 Sat4:40-69)
+Against hangovers….”Fried prawns and African snails will revive the flagging drinker: for after wine lettuce floats in an acid stomach that prefers instead to be stimulated and freshened by sausage and ham, it in fact prefers something hot brought in from a greasy stall.”
+(From Horace’s Satires, Book 2 Sat4:40-69

 The toga party is a simple idea to ad a little zest to any party.
 Roman costumes and modcons are the least part of it.